 Arteïa has a team of 20 IT professionals, who have been working

-on the development of the platform for the last two years.
+on the development of the art cataloguing software for the last two years.

-With two successful fundraising campaigns ensuring its launch, Arteïa has proven that it can convince investors of its platform's potential.
+With two successful fundraising campaigns ensuring its launch, Arteïa has proven that it can convince investors of its art cataloguing software's potential.

 Arteïa has been part of The KHUBE since 2016, which is KPMG Luxembourg's incubator focussing on fintechs.
 KPMG Luxembourg assists Arteïa with financial matters.

 Arteïa was also selected by the LHoFT, a Luxembourg-based public-private sector initiative that aims to foster the development of fintechs and notably startups working in the field of blockchain technology.

 Co-founder & CEO

 After graduating with a master's degree in management from Paris Dauphine University, Philippe Gellman mainly worked in France in the financial markets.
 In 1997, after working for several major banks (Crédit Lyonnais, Société Générale), he founded Bourse Direct, which was the first independent online broker to be listed on the Paris stock exchange.
 He remained at the head of the company for 7 years and then went on to found and direct companies and invest in numerous sectors including the fashion and healthcare industries and several startups.